cockroachdb/docs/v2.2/rollback-transaction.md

 ### Retry a transaction

-To use [client-side transaction retries](transactions.html#client-side-transaction-retries), an application must execute `ROLLBACK TO SAVEPOINT cockroach_restart` after detecting a `40001` / `retry transaction` error:
+To use [client-side transaction retries](transactions.html#client-side-transaction-retries), an application must execute `ROLLBACK TO SAVEPOINT` after detecting a `40001` / `retry transaction` error:

 {% include copy-clipboard.html %}
 ~~~ sql